 Where This Fits in the Regulatory Process

 This survey builds on Health Canada’s September 2025 report on red tape reduction and was added to the department’s Forward Regulatory Plan in December 2025.
-The CBA data collected through this survey will inform the Regulatory Impact Analysis Statement that accompanies the draft regulations.
-Those draft regulations are expected to be pre-published in the Canada Gazette, Part I, in fall 2026 or winter 2027, with a further public comment period at that stage.
-Final publication in the Canada Gazette, Part II, is targeted for 2028.
-Background on how Health Canada currently regulates this product category is available on its natural health products and non-prescription drugs page.
+The information collected through the cost-benefit analysis will be used to prepare the Regulatory Impact Analysis Statement that accompanies the draft regulations.
+Those draft regulations are expected to be pre-published in the Canada Gazette, Part I, in fall 2026 or winter 2027, followed by a public consultation period.
+Final publication of the regulations in the Canada Gazette, Part II, is targeted for 2028.

 What This Means for Your Business

-Companies currently holding NHP product licences have a direct opportunity to shape how these changes are implemented.
-Businesses that can provide specific, quantified figures on their licensing, notification, and record retention costs will give Health Canada more concrete data to weigh when finalizing the proposal.
-This is also a useful point to review internal cost tracking for licensing and post-market activities, since the same figures needed for this survey will likely be relevant again during the Canada Gazette, Part I comment period.
+This is also a useful point to review internal cost tracking for licensing and post-market activities, since the same information gathered for this consultation will likely be relevant again during the Canada Gazette, Part I comment period.

 Frequently Asked Questions